Biographical film: Film representations

+Although biographical movies are based on true events, some movies purposely stretch the truth in order to make the film more engaging.
+An example of this is Confessions of a Dangerous Mind, which was based on game show host Chuck Barris and his memoir of the same name, where he claimed to be a CIA agent.

 Because the figures portrayed are actual people, whose actions and characteristics are known to the public (or at least historically documented), biopic roles are considered some of the most demanding of actors and actresses.
-Warren Beatty, Faye Dunaway, Ben Kingsley, Johnny Depp, Jim Carrey, Jamie Foxx, Robert Downey Jr., Brad Pitt, Emma Thompson, Tom Hanks, Eddie Redmayne, and Cillian Murphy all gained new-found respect as dramatic actors after starring in biopics: Beatty and Dunaway as Clyde Barrow and Bonnie Parker in Bonnie and Clyde (1967), Kingsley as Mahatma Gandhi in Gandhi (1982), Depp as Ed Wood in Ed Wood (1994), Carrey as Andy Kaufman in Man on the Moon (1999), Downey as Charlie Chaplin in Chaplin (1992) and as Lewis Strauss in Oppenheimer (2023), Foxx as Ray Charles in Ray (2004), Thompson and Hanks as P. L. Travers and Walt Disney in Saving Mr. Banks (2013), Redmayne as Stephen Hawking in The Theory of Everything (2014), and Murphy as J. Robert Oppenheimer in Oppenheimer (2023).
+Warren Beatty, Faye Dunaway, Ben Kingsley, Johnny Depp, Jim Carrey, Jamie Foxx, Robert Downey Jr., Brad Pitt, Emma Thompson, Tom Hanks, Eddie Redmayne, Cillian Murphy, and Jaafar Jackson all gained new-found respect as dramatic actors after starring in biopics: Beatty and Dunaway as Clyde Barrow and Bonnie Parker in Bonnie and Clyde (1967), Kingsley as Mahatma Gandhi in Gandhi (1982), Depp as Ed Wood in Ed Wood (1994), Carrey as Andy Kaufman in Man on the Moon (1999), Downey as Charlie Chaplin in Chaplin (1992) and as Lewis Strauss in Oppenheimer (2023), Foxx as Ray Charles in Ray (2004), Thompson and Hanks as P. L. Travers and Walt Disney in Saving Mr. Banks (2013), Redmayne as Stephen Hawking in The Theory of Everything (2014), Murphy as J. Robert Oppenheimer in Oppenheimer (2023), and Jackson as Michael Jackson in Michael (2026).

-Some biopics purposely stretch the truth.
-Confessions of a Dangerous Mind was based on game show host Chuck Barris' widely debunked yet popular memoir of the same name, in which he claimed to be a CIA agent.
-Kafka incorporated both the life of author Franz Kafka and the surreal aspects of his fiction.
-The Errol Flynn film They Died with Their Boots On tells the story of Custer but is highly romanticized.
-The Oliver Stone film The Doors, mainly about Jim Morrison, was highly praised for the similarities between Jim Morrison and actor Val Kilmer, look-wise and singing-wise, but fans and band members did not like the way Val Kilmer portrayed Jim Morrison, and a few of the scenes were even completely made up.

 In rare cases, sometimes called auto biopics, the subject of the film plays themself.
 Examples include Jackie Robinson in The Jackie Robinson Story (1950), Muhammad Ali in The Greatest (1977), Audie Murphy in To Hell and Back (1955), Patty Duke in Call Me Anna (1990), Bob Mathias in The Bob Mathias Story (1954), Arlo Guthrie in Alice's Restaurant (1969), Fantasia in Life Is Not a Fairytale (2006), and Howard Stern in Private Parts (1997).

-In 2018, the musical biopic Bohemian Rhapsody, based on the life of Queen singer Freddie Mercury, became the highest-grossing biopic in history at the time.
-In 2023, it was surpassed by Oppenheimer, based on the life of J. Robert Oppenheimer and the creation of the atomic bomb in World War II.
-At the far end of the Covid pandemia, Baz Luhrmann's 2022 release Elvis, grossed almost $300m over its 2022-2023 run at cinemas worldwide.
-According to an article from Billboard magazine dated 5/12/2025, it became the second most successful music biopic in the history of cinema, after the aforementioned Bohemian Rhapsody.
+In 2018, the musical biopic Bohemian Rhapsody, based on the life of Queen singer Freddie Mercury, became the highest-grossing biopic at the time.
+Until 2023, where the title was claimed by the movie Oppenheimer, based on the life of J. Robert Oppenheimer and his role in the creation of the atomic bomb in World War II.
+The musical biopic Michael, based on the life of Michael Jackson, is another good example of one of the highest grossing biopics.
+Released in April 2026, the movie was able to earn back 217 million US on its opening weekend.